 What to avoid when choosing your cruise cabin

 - Avoid cruise cabins located close to public areas.
-These include kids clubs or games rooms, or next to the theatre.
-This is where excursion groups often meet and it can be noisy.
+These include kids’ clubs or games rooms or next to the theatre.
+This is where excursion groups often meet, and it can be noisy.

-- If your ship offers laundry areas then avoid cabins around this area.
+- If your ship offers laundry areas, then avoid cabins around this area.
 The vibrations of the machines will disturb you.

-- Avoid cabins directly over or under kitchens, restaurants and the pool area.
-Yes, you can hear the vibrations from the scraping of deck chairs and yes, it will be very annoying.
+- Avoid cabins directly over or under kitchens, restaurants, and the pool area.
+Yes, you can hear the vibrations from the scraping of deck chairs, and yes, it will be very annoying.

 Noisy Cabins and Obstructed Views

-Any cabins located close to service doors for crew access may be noisy due to the coming and going of crew personnel at all hours.
+Any cabins close to service doors for crew access may be noisy due to the coming and going of crew personnel at all hours.
 These cabins may be difficult to identify on your cruise plan.
-Be sure to speak to your cruise line when you have made a provisional booking online just to check you are not located close to these service doors.
+Be sure to speak to your cruise line when you have made a provisional booking to check you are not located close to these service doors.

 Suffer from motion sickness?
 Think mid-ship when choosing cruise cabins